vtog/labGuides/source/ocp/openshift-day2.rst

         kubeletConfig:
           podPidsLimit: 8192

-   .. note: This will casue MCP to Update and reboot each node in the
+   .. note:: This will casue MCP to Update and reboot each node in the
       designated machine config pool.

 #.
 Confirm new limit is in place.